angongcelenica/Data-Science-Project-Portfolio/README.md

 Project 4 – Coronavirus Home-Testing Kit Eligibilty:

 This is an example of a data flow diagram I created to plan, breakdown and visualise the steps to create a User Input Programme.
 The goal was to create an eligibility criteria for customers to order a Coronavirus Home-Testing kit.
-Using the data flow diagram I executed the code that would create this User Input Programme with multiple conditions in order to filter out the users that were elgible for the home-testing kits from those that would not be able to qualify.
+Using the data flow diagram as my plan to create a code to execute a User Input Programme with multiple conditions in order to filter out the users that were elgible for the home-testing kits from those that would not be able to qualify.

 ![](https://github.com/angongcelenica/Data-Science-Project-Portfolio/blob/main/images/Python/covidpic.png)
 ![](https://github.com/angongcelenica/Data-Science-Project-Portfolio/blob/main/images/Python/dfdcode.png)